SOC 2 compliance is an investment in your company’s future.

 • Your positive SOC 2 report serves as a differentiator, helping you attract more customers than your competition

-• Your newly secure systems prevent data breaches that can cost millions in fines
+• Your improved security posture prevents data breaches that can cost millions in fines and remediation efforts

-SOC 2 automation software like Secureframe saves companies thousands of dollars and hundreds of hours preparing for and completing an audit.
+SOC 2 automation software like Secureframe saves companies thousands of dollars and hundreds of hours preparing for and completing a compliance audit.

-Built-in policy libraries, security training, and readiness assessments mean you’re not paying consultants.
+• Built-in policy libraries, security training, risk assessments, and readiness assessments mean you’re not paying consultants to complete audit prep.